Assessing the robustness of heterogeneous treatment effects in survival analysis under informative censoring: : A meta-learner for estimating the bounds

-\textbf{Why the simple ``plug-in'' learner is problematic:} A straightforward approach to estimating the bounds is the so-called \emph{plug-in learner}.
+\textbf{Why the simple ``plug-in'' learner is problematic:} A straightforward approach to estimating the bounds is the \emph{plug-in learner}.
 In this approach, one first estimates the nuisance functions $\hat{\nu}(\delta, x, a)$, $\hat{\xi}(x, a)$, and $\hat{\pi}_a(x)$, which correspond to ${\nu}(\delta, x, a)$, ${\xi}(x, a)$, and $\pi_a(x)$ for all $\delta \in \{0, 1\}$, $a \in \mathcal{A}$, $x \in \mathcal{X}$.
 Then, one can directly ``plug in'' the estimated nuisance functions into Eq.~(\ref{eq:lower_bound}), Eq.~(\ref{eq:upper_gamma_bound}), and Eq.~(\ref{eq:upper_non_informative_bound}) to obtain the bounds.
-However, while straightforward, this approach is known to suffer from plug-in bias \citep{kennedy.2023a}, which limits statistical efficiency and can lead to suboptimal estimation performance, meaning that it is asymptotically biased.
+However, while straightforward, this approach is known to suffer from plug-in bias \citep{kennedy.2023a}, which limits statistical efficiency and suboptimal estimation performance.

 To address the drawbacks of the plug-in learner, we propose a \emph{two-stage meta-learner}, which, as we show later, is doubly robust and quasi-oracle efficient.
 To achieve this, we borrow the general principles of two-stage learners~\citep{kunzel.2019, nie.2020}: first, to construct pseudo-outcomes that are, in expectation, equal to the target estimand; and, second, to use the pseudo-outcomes in a second-stage regression to estimate the target quantity, which, in our case, are $\mu^{\pm}(x, a)$.
-Then, we can construct an estimation procedure for $\tau^{\pm}_{a_1, a_2}(x)$ by using Theorem~(\ref{thm:bounds}).
-However, we carefully adapt the procedure to our task.
+We now adapt it to our setting.

-\subsubsection{Overview of the \method}
+\subsection{Overview of the \method}

 At a high level, our \method proceeds in two stages (see the pseudocode in Algorithm~\ref{alg:pseudocode}).
 (1)~We estimate the nuisance functions with cross-fitting, where any suitable machine learning model can be applied, and construct pseudo-outcomes $\hat{\phi}^{\pm}(x, a)$.
 (2)~We regress the estimated pseudo-outcomes on the covariates $ X = x$, which yields a function to estimate the CATE bound.
-Our \method enjoys several favorable theoretical properties, including consistency, double robustness, and quasi-oracle efficiency.
-In the following, we show how the pseudo-outcomes are constructed (additional derivations are provided in Supplement~\ref{app:derivation_estimator}).
+In the following, we show how the pseudo-outcomes are constructed (additional derivations are provided in Appendix~\ref{app:derivation_estimator}).

 \textbf{Lower bound}: The pseudo-outcome for the lower bound is defined by { {